 “one of Scandinavia’s foremost symphony orchestras”

 Since the completion of Tampere Hall in 1990, Tampere Philharmonic Orchestra literally moved into a brave new world.
 The vastly improved premises, including a concert hall with a seating capacity of 1,800, gave scope for the orchestra’s further artistic development.
 Organising educational projects and various events for young people is also characteristic of the Tampere Philharmonic Orchestra.
 It is the first orchestra in Finland to offer an exclusive club for young listeners.
+Every year, the orchestra performs also ballet and opera music in co-productions with Tampere Hall.

 The 2017 tour to Japan marked the Orchestra’s debut in Japan, with five concerts under the baton of Santtu-Matias Rouvali.